 These Santa STEM Challenges might be our favourite Christmas science activities so far.
 Poor Santa seems to be in a bit of pickle, can you help him out?

-Four of the challenges are now available as downloadable STEM challenge cards too!
+Four of the challenges are now available as FREE STEM challenge cards too!

 Santa STEM Challenge 1